 Peel the glove off from the inside, making a bag for both gloves.
-Put gloves in a trash can with a lid.
+Put gloves into a trash can with a lid.
+If you touched items with body fluids, place gloves in a sealed bag and then the trash.

 Wash hands for 20 seconds with soap and water.
 Dry with clean paper towel.